Department of Taxation

 Professional positions, fellowships & awards

-• A member of the OECD/INFE Research Group focusing on financial education around the world.
+• Member of the OECD/INFE Research Group focusing on financial education worldwide (2018 – 2024).

-• A research fellow at the Centre for Household Assets and Savings Management (CHASM), University of Birmingham.
+• Research Fellow at the Centre for Household Assets and Savings Management (CHASM), University of Birmingham.

 Projects